Rising-Stars-by-Sunshine/CS-ECON206_Yiwei_Liang_Final_Project/README.md

 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
 - **Disclaimer**: Submissions to the Problem Set No. or Final Project for [COMPSCI/ECON 206 Computational Microeconomics, 2023 Spring (Seven Week - Second)](https://ce.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
 ### **Project Summary**:
-  -  Dollar Auction game is a non-zero-sum sequential game played by two or more bidders, with the objective of winning a dollar bill.
+  -  Dollar Auction game is a non-zero-sum sequential game played by two or more bidders, intending to win a dollar bill.
 In this project, develop a new tool to simulate the dollar auction game and change the original game into an alternative form.
 Consider the real-world application of Dollar Auction game, it usually explains the effects and consequences of sunk costs and costly competition.
 Applying this project, we have a more flexible Dollar Auction game environment to simulate more complex situations.
 At the same time, this project provides new solutions to decrease the probability and amount of lost money.
-#### Research Question: What are the effects of incorporating strategies from the "Thirty-Six Stratagems" and game theory in an alternative dollar auction game and how to consider a more complex situation compared to the original dollar auction game.
+#### Research Question: What are the effects of incorporating strategies from the "Thirty-Six Stratagems" and game theory in an alternative dollar auction game and how to consider a more complex situation compared to the original dollar auction game?
 #### Methodology
 The code implements a game that involves two players (`Player1` and `Player2`) competing against each other.
 The game progresses through multiple rounds, and the players make decisions regarding their moves, strategies, and payments.
 Here is an overview of the methodology:
 ##### **Class Definitions**:
 - `Content`: Represents the content of the game, including the goods available.
 - `Player1`: Represents Player 1 and contains attributes and methods related to Player 1's moves, strategies, and decisions.
-- `Player2`: Represents Player 2 and contains attributes and methods related to Player 2's moves, strategies, and decisions.
+- `Player 2`: Represents Player 2 and contains attributes and methods related to Player 2's moves, strategies, and decisions.
 - `Game`: Represents the game itself and coordinates the interactions between Player 1 and Player 2.
 ##### Game Flow:
 1. The game starts with the creation of Player 1 and Player 2 instances, along with the initialization of game-related variables.